lowRISC/opentitan/hw/ip/pattgen/doc/_index.md

 ### Interrupts

-PATTGEN HWIP provides two interrupt pins, `done_ch0` and `done_ch1`, which indicate the completion of pattern generation on the output channels.
+The pattern generator HWIP provides two interrupt pins, `done_ch0` and `done_ch1`, which indicate the completion of pattern generation on the output channels.
 These interrupts can be enabled/disabled by setting/un-setting the corresponding bits of the {{< regref "INTR_ENABLE" >}} register.
 To clear the interrupts, bit `1` must be written the corresponding bits of {{< regref "INTR_STATE" >}} register

 # Programmers guide

-To start pattern generation, the register interface of PATTGEN HWIP should be properly initialized and configured.
+To start pattern generation, the register interface of the pattern generator HWIP should be properly initialized and configured.

 The guide that follows provides instuctions for configuring Channel 0.
 To configure Channel 1, use the registers with the "CH1" suffix, instead of the "CH0" registers.